Fairness in Ranking: A Survey: Fair Supervised learning

-Depending on the respective definition of fairness from this paper the outcome rankings will look quite differently.
-Let us assume that the model is absolutely sure about where to put each candidate such that $\mathbf{P}$ becomes the unit matrix and such the exposure of a group is calculated sum of each group members position bias in the ranking.
-This gives us a group exposure of 2.13 for the male group and 1.15 for the female group for the ranking $\hat \btau_1$ in Figure~\ref{fig:postProc_example}.
-Let us consider the demographic parity objective: Here the exposure should be the same for both groups.
-As the position bias $\mathbf v$ is a constant value, the algorithm will modify the scores $\predScore{}$ until the parity objective is met.
-A possible solution is the ranking $\hat \btau_4$ as shown in Figure~\ref{fig:postProc_example} with a group exposure of 1.66 for the male group and 1.62 for the female group.
-(We want to denote at this point that in college admissions the position bias does not play too much of a role and that a more appropriate example would be e.g. a search scenario.
-We applied the running example to make the outcome differences and similarities across methods visible).
-The other two objectives work in an similar manner except that there objective functions take a measure of ranking utility into account.
+Depending on the respective definition of fairness, the outcome rankings will look quite differently.
+Let us assume that the model is absolutely sure about where to place each candidate, \revv{such that $\mathbf{P}$ becomes the unit matrix and exposure of a group is calculated as the sum of each group member's position bias in the ranking.} This gives us a group exposure of 2.13 for the male group and 1.15 for the female group for the ranking $\hat \btau_1$ in Figure~\ref{fig:postProc_example}. \revv{Let us consider the demographic parity objective, that requires to equalize exposure for both groups.} As the position bias $\mathbf v$ is a constant value, the algorithm will modify the scores $\predScore{}$ until the parity objective is met.
+A possible solution is ranking $\hat \btau_4$, shown in Figure~\ref{fig:postProc_example}, with group exposure of 1.66 for the male group and 1.62 for the female group.

+The other two objectives work in an similar manner, \revv{except that they take utility of a ranking into account.}

-\spara{Experiments.} The experiments are framed within three different scenarios of unfairness: biased allocation of opportunity (in job candidates rankings), misrepresentation of real-world distributions (biased Google image search for CEO), fairness as freedom of speech (equality of voice within new media channels like YouTube or Twitter).
+\spara{Experiments.} The experiments are framed within three different scenarios of unfairness: biased allocation of opportunity (in job candidate rankings), misrepresentation of real-world distributions (biased Google image search for CEO), and fairness as freedom of speech (equality of voice within news media channels like YouTube or Twitter).
 For these, the authors create a synthetic dataset with 100,000 entries and a binary protected attribute.
-Furthermore they use real dataset YOW news recommendation dataset~\cite{YowData}.
+Furthermore they \revv{use the real YOW news} recommendation dataset~\cite{YowData}.

-\subsubsection{Equity of Attention \cite{biega2018equity}}
+\subsubsection{Equity of Attention, \citet{biega2018equity}}